-Government Finance Officers Association (GFOA) Budget Presentation Award for the Town's FY18 budget document.
+Town submitted its FY2019 budget to the Government Finance Officers Association's Distinguished Budget Award Program.
+If successful, it will be the 9th consecutive nation budget award for Northborough.
 To be recognized, the budget document must satisfy demanding criteria which evaluate it as a policy document, a financial plan, an operations guide, and a communications tool.
-Further, GFOA raises the bar by requiring past award winners to demonstrate ever For the eighth consecutive year, the Committee congratulates the Town Administrator and his Financial Team for receiving the greater clarity and completeness in their budget document.
+Further, GFOA raises the bar by requiring past award winners to demonstrate ever greater clarity and completeness in their budget document.

 To repeat as a GFOA award winner reflects the continuing efforts of the Financial Team to improve communication and transparency in Town finance and apply best practices to municipal budgeting.